hamza3256/Micromorpher/docs/TheAnswerInstall.md

     pragma solidity ^0.4.2;

-    // The Answer
+    // The answer to any question.
-    // Steve Huckle

     contract TheAnswer {